filipvvv/filip/content/_index.md

 ---

-**Welcome to filip.world.** I am a cryptocurrency and blockchain professional with experience from [decentralized autonomous organizations](https://ethereum.org/en/dao/), startups, and corporations alike: my primary domains of expertise are governance systems, decentralized (and traditional) finance, operations and logistics, documentation, and software/web development.
+**Welcome to filip.world.** I am a cryptocurrency and blockchain specialist with experience from [decentralized autonomous organizations](https://ethereum.org/en/dao/), startups, and corporations alike: my primary domains of expertise include governance, decentralized (and traditional) finance, operations, tooling, documentation, and programming.
 For more, see my [Resume]({{< ref "resume.md" >}}).

-Cryptocurrency will, as technology often does, have a prodigious effect on economies and political systems—without proper diligence, this may tend towards the dystopian.
+Cryptocurrency will, as technology often does, have a prodigious effect on economies and political systems—without proper diligence, this effect may tend towards dystopia.
 For this reason, I have immense passion for true decentralization, as well as federated and peer-to-peer systems of communication and governance.

 I also have great passion for literature, history, anthropology, and art.
 I am a trumpet player, composer, and a producer of jazz, classical, ambient, and electronic music.